swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

 }
 ```

-We propose adding an API to `Regex<AnyRegexOutput>.Match` to cast the output type to a concrete one.
+We propose adding an API to `Regex<AnyRegexOutput>` and `Regex<AnyRegexOutput>.Match` to cast the output type to a concrete one.
 A regex match will lazily create a `Substring` on demand, so casting the match itself saves ARC traffic vs extracting and casting the output.

 ```swift
 extension Regex.Match where Output == AnyRegexOutput {